-- 24) The fact that Verve Energy does not have to meet a Resource Plan skews competition in the market.
+- 24) Verve Energy does not have to meet a Resource Plan which skews competition in the market.
 Verve Energy should be required to submit and dispatch to a Resource Plan. - 25) The disconnect between the STEM market deadline (10am) and the gas market (2pm) represents a risk that impacts on participation in the market.
-Should endeavour to get markets more closely aligned. - 26) Verve Energy provides balancing energy that other generators have no opportunity to provide.
-Balancing (imbalance) energy should be provided on a competitive basis. - 27) Portfolio generators wish to be able to respond when one unit varies from resource plan with remainder of portfolio - 28) The cost of Verve Energy providing Ancillary Services and Balancing Services exceeds the revenue generated by the provision of this service.
+Markets should be more closely aligned. - 26) Verve Energy provides balancing energy that other generators have no opportunity to provide.
+Balancing (imbalance) energy should be provided on a competitive basis. - 27) Portfolio generators wish to be able to respond when one unit varies from the resource plan with the remainder of the portfolio - 28) The cost of Verve Energy providing Ancillary Services and Balancing Services exceeds the revenue generated by the provision of this service.